rmsrosa/random_notes/docs/src/generative/langevin_sampling.md

 anim # hide
 ```

-Now we draw samples starting from a uniform distribution of points.
+Now we draw samples starting from a uniform distribution of points on the square $[-6, 6]^2$, which encompasses all three modal regions.

 ```@setup scoreandlangevin2d
 initial_sample = 12 .* (rand(rng, 2, 1024) .- [0.5, 0.5])